-Development Potential effects Mitigation Enhanced passenger acilities (terminal and apron area) Loss of vegetation Introduction of new hardstanding Visibility of aircrafts over an extended area/ changes to views Introduction of new built form Increased visibility/changes to views Consider tree planting to help screening views from sensitive visual receptors such as from Public Rights of Way and nearby residential properties.
+Development Potential effects Mitigation Enhanced passenger facilities (terminal and apron area) Loss of vegetation Introduction of new hardstanding Visibility of aircrafts over an extended area/changes to views Introduction of new built form Increased visibility/changes to views Consider tree planting to help screening views from sensitive visual receptors such as from Public Rights of Way and nearby residential properties.
 Car park extension Loss of woodland, trees, hedgerows and areas of open grassland Introduction of new surface level car parking Localised change in landscape character Retain existing vegetation, especially mature trees where possible.
 Extending woodland belt by planting native species of local provenance.
 Where possible to be implemented as advance works.
 Sensitive use of lighting while not compromising safety.
 Possible runway extension Loss of woodland, trees and hedgerows Introduction of hardstanding Change in landscape character Changes to Public Rights of Way Retain existing vegetation, especially mature trees where possible.
 Improvements to existing hedgerows and additional tree planting to form screening belt.
 Use native species of local provenance where possible.
 Apply for redirection of Public Right of Way.
 Sensitive use of lighting while not compromising safety.
 Southside employment sites Loss of trees and hedgerows Introduction of new built form Impact on long range views Change to landscape character Retention of existing vegetation and active integration of it into development design Native planting to create landscape belts potentially with earth mounds for additional screening.

-10.87 There are a number of key visual receptors which will need to be closely considered in relation to our detailed approach to future mitigation.
-Table 8 shows the main developments proposed, their possible effect, and potential mitigation we will look to implement.
+- 10.88 There are a number of key visual receptors which will need to be closely considered in relation to our detailed approach to future mitigation.
+Table 8 shows the main developments proposed, their possible effect, and potential mitigation we will look to implement. - 10.89 A number of Public Rights of Way and other cycle and pedestrian routes pass close to or traverse the Airport site.

-- 10.88 A number of Public Rights of Way and other cycle and pedestrian routes pass close to or traverse the Airport site.
 We will seek to mitigate impact where possible through screening; however delivering the Masterplan will require diversion of routes in relation to the southside employment sites and the runway extension.
-We will seek to redirect and improve these routes in line with the legislated process. - 10.89 The Airport site is also within the Tyne and Wear Green Belt.
+We will seek to redirect and improve these routes in line with the legislated process. - 10.90 The Airport site is also within the Tyne and Wear Green Belt.
 It is not strictly a landscape policy, but rather a land use planning designation.
 However it is intended to maintain openness.
 Therefore the development of any building can impact on this.
-We believe that there is sufficient land outside of the Green Belt to deliver the Masterplan.
-However, we will closely evaluate all development proposals against the purposes of the Green Belt.
+We will closely evaluate all development proposals against the purposes of the Green Belt.